Downlink Scheduling over Markovian Fading Channels: Conclusion

 \section{Conclusion}

 In this paper, we studied the problem of downlink scheduling over ON/OFF Markovian fading channels in the presence of channel heterogeneity.
 We consider the scenario where instantaneous channel state information is not perfectly known at the scheduler, but is acquired via a practical ARQ-styled feedback after each scheduled transmission.
 We analytically characterized the performance of Whittle's Index Policy for downlink scheduling, and proved its local and global asymptotic optimality properties as the number of users scales.
 Specifically, provided that the initial system state is within a certain region, we established the local optimality of Whittle's Index Policy by investigating the evolution of the system belief state with a fluid approximation.
 We then established the global asymptotic optimality of Whittle's Index Policy under a recurrence condition, which is suitable for numerical verification.
 Our results establish that Whittle's Index Policy, which is attractive due to its low-complexity operation, also processes strong asymptotic optimality properties for scheduling over heterogeneous Markovian fading channels.
+Future research directions includes design of scheduling algorithms that not only maximizes the sum throughput, but also provides fairness among heterogeneous users using Whittle's index. \appendices